Burley D'Lite X Review

 The excellent versatility of the D'Lite makes it worth considering even for the budget-conscious since it has the most potential to have a useful life — as a grocery hauler, a pup wagon, or a bikepacking companion — long after your kids are pedaling their own bikes.

-Overall, the D'Lite X is a durable, safe, and extremely versatile trailer that will be a joy to use with and without your kids and will remain useful long after they're up and out of it.
-We think this trailer is priced fairly for what it offers and will easily hold its value over time.
+Te D'Lite X is the premium model in Burley's line-up, and it has extra bells and whistles that some families will appreciate.
+Unique features like a convertible interior, side framing for safety, and a rock solid hitch make this our overall favorite model.
+It's a durable, safe, and extremely versatile trailer that will be a joy to use with and without your kids and will remain useful long after they're up and out of it.
+Though it's pricey, we think it's priced fairly for what it offers and will easily hold its value over time.